mokaddesh-cefalo/assignment/README.md

 #Query Parameter:

-    *columnName, Type: string, Default value : publishedDate *pagenumber, Type: integer($int32), Default value : 0
+    *column-name, Type: string, Default value : publishedDate *page-number, Type: integer($int32), Default value : 0

 #Description:

     *Provide ‘Accept’ headers application/json for json response, application/xml for xml type response
-    *‘pagenumber’ for number of page in pagination, default value is ‘0’ *‘columnName’ for name of Story table column which will be for sorting, default value is ‘publishedDate’
+    *‘page-number’ for number of page in pagination, default value is ‘0’ *‘column-name’ for name of Story table column which will be for sorting, default value is ‘publishedDate’

 ###User Class Information

 #Description:

     To Add a User send post request to ‘/api/users’
-    To get all stories by user send get request to ‘/api/users/{userName}/stories’ To get a User by UserName send get request to ‘/api/users/{userName}’
+    To get all stories by user send get request to ‘/api/users/{user-name}/stories’ To get a User by UserName send get request to ‘/api/users/{user-name}’

 #userName	string